aspose-words/Aspose.Words-API-References/english/net/aspose.words/compositenode/getchildnodes/_index.md

 ### Remarks

-The collection of nodes returned by this method is always live.A live collection is always in sync with the document.
+The collection of nodes returned by this method is always live.

+A live collection is always in sync with the document.
 For example, if you selected all sections in a document and enumerate through the collection deleting the sections, the section is removed from the collection immediately when it is removed from the document.

 ### Examples